ICPP2021/Dubhe/README.md

-# The Mathematical Demonstration of Dubhe
+# Mathematical Demonstration in Dubhe

-The mathematical demonstration of Dubhe has been updated and shown in 'Dubhe_math.pdf'.
+The integrated derivation of the weight divergence is shown in 'Mathematical Demonstration.pdf'.